Thirteenth Sunday after Trinity – Friday

 There is much dispute on these questions.
 We will therefore look into the Bible, and so, very simply, get the answer from the Word of God.
 At one time Jesus said to believing Peter: “I will give unto thee the keys of the kingdom of heaven; and whatsoever thou shalt bind on earth shall be bound in heaven; and whatsoever thou shalt loose on earth shall be loosed in heaven” (Matthew 16:19.)

 PRAYER – Lord Jesus, from Thy Word I know that Thou hast made me Thy disciple and a member of Thy Church, to whom Thou hast committed the powers and duties comprised in the Office of the Keys.
-I beg Thee to grant me Thy Holy Spirit that I may faithfully fulfill such obligations, that Thy holy name may be praised on earth to the salvation of many.
+I beg Thee to grant me Thy Holy Spirit, working through Thy Word, that I may faithfully fulfill such obligations, that Thy holy name may be praised on earth to the salvation of many.
 Amen.

 “What ye shall bind, that bound shall be;